 The landlord pays for the inventory and the check in and the tenant/s pay for the check out.
 Prices are circa £60 to £100 including vat, depending on the size of the property.

-A security deposit is required for all tenancies and is equal to 1.5 times the monthly rent.
+A security deposit is required for all tenancies and is equal to 5 weeks rent.
 This deposit is in addition to the advanced rent payment required at commencement of tenancy and must be paid in cleared funds before the signing of the Agreement and key hand over.
 We recommend that you make a bank transfer for the payment of funds and we will provide you with our bank details.

 A tenancy will only proceed once all funds have been paid and are showing as cleared funds in our letting’s bank account.

 The deposit acts as security for the furtherance of your obligations as a tenant under the tenancy agreement and as protection for the landlord against damage to the property.
 This deposit will be returned to you at the end of the tenancy term without interest, subject to deductions for damage or any other dilapidation costs that may be necessary to compensate the landlord for any breach of the tenancy agreement.

 When there are a number of occupiers sharing accommodation, each person is jointly and severally liable to pay the rent.
 Please note, in instances where there are several un-related adults sharing a property, it is likely that the property will fall into the category of an HMO (House in Multiple Occupation) meaning the Landlord requires a special licence.